 postImportDBActioncan do something after db import.
 I don’t see it implemented anywhere.

 configOverrideActioncan change default config for your project type.
-For example, magento2 now requires
+For example, your CMS may require

 configOverrideActioncan change the php version.